Kim Young-ha

-Young-ha Kim is a modern South Korean writer.
+Young-ha Kim (c.
+November 11, 1968) is a modern South Korean writer.

 Life

 Kim was born in Hwacheon on November 11, 1968.
 He moved from place to place as a child, since his father was in the military.
 As a child, he suffered from gas poisoning from coal gas and lost memory before ten.
 He was educated at Yonsei University in Seoul, earning undergraduate as well as graduate degrees in Business Administration from Yonsei University, but he didn't show much interest in it.
 Instead he focused on writing stories.
 Kim, after graduating from Yonsei University in 1993, began his military service as an assistant detective at the military police 51st Infantry Division near Suwon.
 His career as a professional writer started in 1995 right after discharge when his short-story A Meditation On Mirror (Geoure daehan myeongsang) appeared in Review, and the following year, won the 1st New Writer's Award given by Munhak Dongne with the novel, I Have a Right to Destroy Myself (Naneun nareul pagoehal gwolliga itda).

 Kim previously worked as a professor in the Drama School at Korean National University of Arts and on a regular basis hosted a book-themed radio program.
 In autumn 2008, he resigned all his jobs to devote himself exclusively to writing.
 Kim also translates English novels, most recently a Korean adaptation of F. Scott Fitzgerald's The Great Gatsby.
 He was a visiting scholar at Columbia University from September 2010 to June 2011.